 This cake tasted as good as it looks.
 It's a very simple recipe but with quite a few steps.
 This is one of those desserts that you need to plan for just due to setup time in the freezer.
 So think about it on Thursday.
 Buy your ingredients on Friday, then bake the cake, make the graham cracker streusel and the chocolate cream custard.
 Let this sit overnight and the next morning finish it off with the meringue.
 Let it sit in the freezer and by Saturday date night, you have a five-star dessert to present to your loved one!

-And on the plus side of this, the devils food cake has quite a bit of leftovers.
+After making this S'mores Cake recipe, the devil's food cake has quite a bit of leftover.
 Wrap it in plastic wrap and keep it for up to two weeks.
 A bite of cake a day keeps the doctor away!
 I wish!